 The company is owned by Rupert Murdoch who is a board member of News Corp 21st Century Fox.
 James Murdoch (son) is chief executive of 21st Century Fox and recently left in May 2018 according to Reuters.
 Lachlan (the other son of Murdoch) and Rupert Murdoch will serve as co-chairmens of the new Fox.
 Revenue analysis can be found at Investopedia and income reports here.

 Analysis / Bias

 According to a Pew Research Center survey “Fox News was the main source for 40% of Trump voters” during the 2016 election.
 Further, another Pew Survey indicates “When it comes to choosing a media source for political news, conservatives orient strongly around Fox News.
 Nearly half of consistent conservatives (47%) name it as their main source for government and political news.”

-Fox News typically looks at the issues from a conservative perspective and also has a number of on air personalities that are strong supporters of Trump, such as Sean Hannity, Tucker Carlson, Bret Baier, Laura Ingraham, Eric Bolling, Tomi Lahren, and Shepard Smith (critical of Trump from time to time).
+Fox News typically looks at the issues from a conservative perspective and also has a number of on air personalities that are strong supporters of Trump, such as Sean Hannity, Tucker Carlson, Laura Ingraham, and Tomi Lahren.
 Fox News typically skews conservative as there is less criticism of Trump, therefore the majority of stories are pro-Trump.

 In review, Fox News publishes stories with emotionally loaded headlines such as “’They Wanted It to Blow Up’: Limbaugh Says Success of Trump-Kim Summit Caught Media Off Guard” and “Tucker: 2016 Russia Collusion ‘Witch Hunt’ Now Extends to Jill Stein.”
 When it comes to sourcing they typically utilize pro-Trump pundits such as Rush Limbaugh who has a very poor record with fact checkers, as well as credible sources such as the Wall Street Journal.
 Fox News is also known to publish right wing conspiracy theories, although after being sued they retracted the story.
 Fox News has also been deemed the least accurate cable news source according to Politifact.